 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Chicago Mercantile Exchange's score of 36 is lower than 90% of the industry.
+Chicago Mercantile Exchange's score of 36 is higher than 89% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, the Chicago Mercantile Exchange reported total carbon emissions of approximately 91,479,000 kg CO2e.
-This figure includes Scope 1 emissions of about 309,000 kg CO2e, primarily from stationary combustion, and Scope 2 emissions of approximately 10,417,000 kg CO2e.
-The Scope 3 emissions were significantly higher, totalling around 189,546,000 kg CO2e, with substantial contributions from purchased goods and services, upstream and downstream leased assets, and employee commuting.
-Over the years, the exchange has demonstrated a commitment to reducing its carbon footprint.
-Notably, it aims to achieve carbon neutrality for both Scope 1 and Scope 2 emissions by the end of 2026.
-This long-term target reflects a strategic approach to sustainability, aligning with industry standards for climate action.
-In summary, the Chicago Mercantile Exchange is actively working towards significant emissions reductions, with a clear goal of becoming carbon neutral in the near future, while managing a substantial overall emissions profile across all scopes.
+In 2023, the Chicago Mercantile Exchange (CME) reported total carbon emissions of approximately 91,479,000 kg CO2e.
+This figure includes Scope 1 emissions of about 309,000 kg CO2e, primarily from stationary combustion, and Scope 2 emissions of approximately 10,417,000 kg CO2e, mainly from purchased electricity.
+The CME's Scope 3 emissions were significantly higher, totalling around 189,546,000 kg CO2e, with notable contributions from purchased goods and services (about 56,013,000 kg CO2e) and upstream leased assets (approximately 15,361,000 kg CO2e).
+CME has set ambitious climate commitments, aiming to achieve carbon neutrality across both Scope 1 and Scope 2 emissions by the end of 2026.
+This long-term target reflects their dedication to reducing their carbon footprint and aligns with industry standards for climate action.
+The CME's proactive approach to sustainability is evident in their ongoing efforts to monitor and manage emissions across all scopes, contributing to a more sustainable future.

 Access structured emissions data, company-specific emission factors, and source documents